grandeurdev/arduino-sdk/README.md

 You (as an administrator) create a project and therefore have global access to everything.
 You can access and manage your projects and their resources using the dashboard application.
 You want your users and devices to have limited access to your project's resources based on their scopes which you achieve by using our SDKs in your apps and hardware.
 Your project's API Key delegates your project's access to the SDKs and access tokens allow and limit, at the same time, this access to user and device scopes.

 The user scope is wider than the device scope.
-A user can access its profile, the registry of the devices it's paired to, the files in the project's storage and the data in the project's datastore.
+A user can access its profile, the registry of the devices it's paired to and all of their data.
 When a user logs in, an Auth token is returned.
 This token along with the API Key, being sent with every request, is what validates the authority of the request.

 The device scope is limited to the device's namespace in the device registry.
 When a user pairs with a device, an access token is returned for the device.
 This access token along with the API Key is what authenticates the device's connection to Grandeur.